moleculerjs/site/source/docs/moleculer-web.md

 ```

 ### Aliases
 You can use alias names instead of action names.
+You can specify the method.
+If not it will handle every request methods.
+It is possible to use named parameters in aliases.
+Named paramters are defined by prefixing a colon to the parameter name (`:name`).

 ```js
 broker.createService({